-Unmet Need: 65 units
+Unmet Need: 5 (25% of 18 units)

 Due to limited vacant and developable land that is within the Borough's land use jurisdiction, the Borough qualifies for a vacant land adjustment.
-The Borough performed a vacant land analysis and because the Realistic Development Potential associated with the qualifying vacant parcels is addressed in the Third Round Fair Share Plan, the Fourth Round RDP shall be zero (0).
+The Borough performed a vacant land analysis and because the Realistic Development Potential associated with the qualifying vacant parcels is addressed in the Third

+Round Fair Share Plan, the Fourth Round RDP shall be zero (0).
 The remaining obligation is known as the Fourth Round Unmet Need.